I'm a provider

-A genetic predisposition to cutaneous malignant melanoma (CMM) is suspected in specific clinical situations: 1) melanoma has been diagnosed in multiple family members; 2) multiple primary melanomas are identified in a single patient; and 3) when there is an early age of onset.
+A genetic predisposition to cutaneous malignant melanoma (CMM) is suspected in specific clinical situations: 1) melanoma has been diagnosed in multiple family members; 2) multiple primary melanomas are identified in a single patient; and 3) in the case of early age of onset.
 A positive family history of melanoma is the most significant risk factor; it is estimated that approximately 10% of melanoma cases report a first-or-second-degree relative with melanoma.
 While some of the familial risk may be related to shared environmental factors, three (3) main genes involved in CMM susceptibility have been identified.
 Cyclin-dependent kinase inhibitor 2A (CDKN2A), located on chromosome 9p21 encodes proteins that act as tumor suppressors.
 Mutations at this site can alter the tumor suppressor function.
 The second gene, CDK4, is an oncogene located on chromosome 12q13, and has been identified in about six (6) families worldwide.
 A third gene, not fully characterized, maps to chromosome 1p22.

 The incidence of CDKN2A mutations in the general population is very low.
 For example, it is estimated that in Queensland, Australia, an area with a high incidence of melanoma, only 0.2% of all patients with melanoma will harbor a CDKN2A mutation.
 Mutations are also infrequent in those with an early age onset or those with multiple primary melanomas.
 However, the incidence of CDKN2A mutations increases with a positive family history; CDKN2A mutations will be found in 5% of families with first degree relatives, rising 20-40% in kindreds with 3 or more affected first degree relatives.
 Mutation detection rates in the CDK2NA gene are generally estimated as 20-25% in hereditary CMM, but can vary between 2% and 50% depending on the family history and population studied.
 Validated clinical risk prediction tools to assess the probability that an affected individual carries a germline CDKN2A mutation are available.